 After the warm up and into the first set, I started to feel normal again.
 That's good, because today's workout consisted of five sets of 5t, 2r.
 I gradually felt stronger and generally happier through the run.
 I felt like I ended on a good note and the run accomplished what it set out to.
 Plus the bonus of good company.

-had a nice steady effort throughout and though the recovery run sections were slower than I'm used to, which is probably for the best, I feel that my overall effort was up to snuff.
+My heart rate had a nice steady effort throughout and though the recovery run sections were slower than I'm used to, which is probably for the best, I feel that my overall effort was up to snuff.
 Good work!

 Tuesday, June 21, 2011